goblinfactory/konsole/README.md

 # Konsole library

 Low ceremony, simply to use C# (.NET standard) windowing console library, providing progress bars, windows and forms and drawing for console applications.
-Build UX's like the following in very few lines of code.
+Build UX's as shown below in very few lines of code.

 **Konsole is a simple threadsafe way to write to the C# console window.** Write your own threadsafe wrapper at your peril.
 [See my notes on threading](docs/threading.md) :D